 The Helpline Guidelines continue to be revised and developed for the use of Helpline operators, in line with sound child protection principles and good practice.
 If possible, we put callers in touch with relevant local agencies and sources of help and support that they can access, and provide them with web-based resources where appropriate.

 The firstname.lastname@example.org confidential email service

 Some people find it easier to contact Stop it Now! by email, rather than by phone. email@example.com offers a confidential email correspondence service.
 Not infrequently, the emailer will go on to speak to an operator, but has the option of continuing to email.
 Due to high demand for this service, we are unfortunately unable to offer an immediate response to your enquiry.
-We aim to respond to all emails within 3-5 working days, but if you require an immediate response, please call the Helpline - 0808 1000 900.
+Due to present staffing levels, we aim to respond to all emails within 7 working days, but if you require an immediate response, please call the Helpline - 0808 1000 900.